 The nearest rail station to Richmond Castle is Darlington, 12 miles away.
-If you're travelling from London, take a train from King's Cross St Pancras towards Edinburgh, alighting at Darlington.
+If you're travelling from London, take a train from London St Pancras International towards Edinburgh, alighting at Darlington.
 Darlington is also served by trains from Reading, Aberdeen, Newcastle and Liverpool Lime Street.

 From the station, take the 26A bus towards Colburn, alighting at Richmond Market Place.
-From here it's a two-minute walk to the Richmond Castle.
-A taxi from Darlington will take about 30 minutes.
+From here it's a two-minute walk to Richmond Castle.

 |Monday Tuesday Wednesday||06:00 - 20:00|

 |Friday||06:00 - 21:00|

 |Sunday||07:45 - 20:00|

 |Tourist Information Office||Unavailable|

 |Customer Service notes|